Internal Bousfield Localizations: The cardinal in the proof of Prop. 4.5.1

-To prove that we have an internal left Bousfield localization, we use Theorem 11.3.1 of \cite{Hi}, which itself needs Proposition 4.5.1 that we generalize to our setting.
+To prove that we have an internal left Bousfield localization, we use Thm 11.3.1 of \cite{Hi}, which itself needs Prop.
+4.5.1 that we generalize to our setting.
 The proof of the latter proposition in the classical case uses a cardinal $\gamma$.
-Following Definition 4.5.3 of \cite{Hi}, $\gamma = \xi^{\xi}$, where $\xi$ is the smallest cardinal that is at least as large as any of the cardinals that are the subject of the following five sections.
+Following Def.
+4.5.3 of \cite{Hi}, $\gamma = \xi^{\xi}$, where $\xi$ is the smallest cardinal that is at least as large as any of the cardinals that are the subject of the following five sections.
 We use the same definitions in the generalized case.\\